 One of the most absurd things I know is Brazilian politics and elections.
 For personal reasons I don't even want or can get involved in politics, so I'll try to be 100% neutral, although I confess that my thoughts are a little right-wing.
 I am currently stunned by issues on social media and TV involving politics.

-Apparently all Brazilian political campaigns both on television and on the Internet have been designed to denigrate and attack another candidate.
-People choose their sides through false information, widespread information, or just upholding some ideal or principle, ignoring all other problems in the nation.
+It seems that all Brazilian political campaigns, both on television and on the Internet, are designed to denigrate and attack another candidate.
+People choose sides through false, generalized information or just by defending some ideal or principle, ignoring all the nation's other problems.

-Some make giant texts on social media wanting to show that they understand politics, but in fact they write all the text just to criticize a candidate.
-The internet is currently summarized as the left destroyed the country and a candidate called a racist, who will turn Brazil into a military dictatorship.
-Politics and Lie today is practically the same word.
+Some people write gigantic texts on social networks wanting to show that they understand politics, but in reality they write every text just to criticize a candidate.
+The internet today is all about the left destroying the country and a so-called racist candidate who is going to turn Brazil into a military dictatorship.
+Politics and lies today are practically the same word.

 First, that thieves are not limited to just one party or side!
 It doesn't matter if it's left or right, Brazil will continue sinking if there are no drastic changes in laws and justice as it was done in Singapore and Japan at some point in their history.
 But who am I to opine?
 Many seem to be happy with the little that has been done in these decades...